A safe and private place to talk about whatever is on your mind.

 What happens?

-There are usually three Listeners on duty and you will be greeted in the foyer/Welcome area of the Methodist Church.
-If you have booked a session you will be taken to a private room where you can talk in confidence to your Listener.
-If there are no Listeners available for you immediately, we can have a chat with you and book you in for a future date.
+There are usually three members of Salisbury Listening Place on duty for each session.
+You will be greeted in the foyer/Welcome area of the Methodist Church.
+You will be taken to a private room where you can talk in confidence to your Listener.
+If there are no Listeners available for you immediately, there is space for you to wait with a tea/coffee or we can book you in for a future date.

-Our Listeners are volunteers who have been trained to a high standard and they will not interrupt you, preach, judge or advise you.
+Our Listeners are volunteers who have been trained to a high standard and they will not interrupt, preach, judge or advise you.
 Only first names are used and we do not take notes or keep records about you.

 If you need the help of specialist agencies, we can signpost you to them.